Just one week to go until nominations close for the 2021 Rising Star Awards – have you nominated?

 - Someone who is or who has the potential to be a role model in their business or sector

 - Someone who strives to achieve success and results

 - Someone who gives back or inspires others

 - Someone who is recognised by others as having the potential to become a future leader in their industry

-*There is no public vote of support for the Champion of the Year, Company of the Year or Men for Gender Balance award
+*There is no public vote of support for the Champion of the Year, Global Award for Achievement, Company of the Year or Men for Gender Balance award